KDE/digikam-doc/post_processing/html_gallery.rst

 The HTML Gallery tool can easily be themed to produce very different sites.
 This chapter explains how to create themes.

-Getting started
+Getting Started
 ~~~~~~~~~~~~~~~

 A theme is a folder which contains at least two files:

-    - a desktop file describing the theme.
+    - A **Desktop file** describing the theme.
-    - a :file:`template.xsl` file to generate the HTML files.
+    - A :file:`template.xsl` file to generate the HTML files.

 When the tool is running, it does the following: